cafeamericano/UNC-15Sequelize/README.md

 ### Technologies Used

 This application is built on NodeJS and is hosted on Heroku.
-It utilizes MySQL for its database, Handlebars for rendering templates, and Express for routing.
+It utilizes MySQL for its database, Sequelize as its ORM, Handlebars for rendering templates, and Express for routing.
 An ORM has been implemented to make more concise the code necessary for connecting the front-end to the data-base.
 AJAX calls are also frequently made to retrieve data from the back-end.